jandem/website/_posts/2015-11-30-testing-math-random-crushing-the-browser.markdown

 ---
 (For **tl;dr**, see the Conclusion.)

 A few days ago, [I wrote about](/blog/2015/11/27/math-random-and-32-bit-precision/) Math.random() implementations in Safari and (older versions of) Chrome using only 32 bits of precision.
 As I mentioned in that blog post, I've been [working on](https://bugzilla.mozilla.org/show_bug.cgi?id=322529) upgrading Math.random() in SpiderMonkey to XorShift128+.
 V8 has been using the same algorithm since last week.
+(Update Dec 1: WebKit is now [also using](https://bugs.webkit.org/show_bug.cgi?id=151641) XorShift128+!)

 The most extensive RNG test is [TestU01](http://simul.iro.umontreal.ca/testu01/tu01.html).
 It's a bit of a pain to run: to test a custom RNG, you have to compile the library and then link it to a test program.
 I did this initially for the SpiderMonkey shell but after that I thought it'd be more interesting to use [Emscripten](http://emscripten.org/) to compile TestU01 to asm.js so we can easily run it in different browsers.

 Today I [tried this](https://github.com/jandem/TestU01.js) and even though I had never used Emscripten before, I had it running in the browser in less than an hour.
 Because the tests can take a long time, it runs in a web worker.
 You can [try it for yourself here](https://jandem.github.io/TestU01.js/test.htm).

-I also wanted to test [window.crypto.getRandomValues()](https://developer.mozilla.org/nl/docs/Web/API/window.crypto.getRandomValues) but unfortunately it's not available [in workers](https://bugzilla.mozilla.org/show_bug.cgi?id=842818).
+I also wanted to test [window.crypto.getRandomValues()](https://developer.mozilla.org/en/docs/Web/API/window.crypto.getRandomValues) but unfortunately it's not available [in workers](https://bugzilla.mozilla.org/show_bug.cgi?id=842818).

 Disclaimer: browsers implement Math functions like Math.sin differently and this can affect their precision.
 I don't know if TestU01 uses these functions and whether it affects the results below, but it's possible.
 Furthermore, some test failures are intermittent so results can vary between runs.